How Much Gap Is Accepted For Study In Australia

 • Work experience

-• Reapplying after an earlier admission or visa refusal
+• Reapplying after an earlier admission or visa issue

-How Much Study Gap Is Accepted After Graduation?
+How Much Gap Is Accepted for Study in Australia After Graduation?

-For postgraduate study, Australian institutions are often more flexible.
-A gap of 3–5 years after graduation is commonly manageable if the student has used that period productively.
+For postgraduate study, Australia is often more flexible.
+A 3–5 year gap after graduation is commonly manageable if you used that time productively.

 This is especially true for courses such as: